ClickHouse/ClickHouse/docs/es/query_language/dicts/external_dicts_dict_sources.md

 -   `table` – Name of the table.

 -   `where` – The selection criteria.
-The syntax for conditions is the same as for `WHERE` clause in MySQL, for example, `id > 10 AND id < 20`.
-Optional parameter.
+The syntax for conditions is the same as for `WHERE` cláusula en MySQL, por ejemplo, `id > 10 AND id < 20`.
+Parámetro opcional.

 -   `invalidate_query` – Query for checking the dictionary status.
 Optional parameter.
-Read more in the section [Updating dictionaries](external_dicts_dict_lifetime.md).
+Read more in the section [Actualización de diccionarios](external_dicts_dict_lifetime.md).

-MySQL can be connected on a local host via sockets.
-To do this, set `host` and `socket`.
+MySQL se puede conectar en un host local a través de sockets.
+Para hacer esto, establezca `host` y `socket`.

-Example of settings:
+Ejemplo de configuración:

 ``` xml
 <source>